1. When should I arrive at Pitzer College?

 In the August and January sessions, all residence hall rooms are doubles.
 Whenever possible, you will be assigned a Pitzer student as a roommate.
 Your room will have a bed, mattress, desk, chair, shelves, closet and drawers.
 Each residence hall has a laundry room where you can do your own laundry.
 Each corridor in the residence hall is supervised by an R.A.
 (Resident Advisor), who can help answer questions you may have.

-Some other items you might consider obtaining for your dormitory room include: fan, extra blanket, alarm clock, small lamp, telephone/cell phone, wastebasket, detergent, laundry basket/bag, towels, shower caddy, soap, shampoo, toothbrush/toothpaste, TV.
+Some other items you might consider obtaining for your dormitory room include: fan, extra blanket, alarm clock, small lamp, telephone/mobile phone, wastebasket, detergent, laundry basket/bag, towels, shower caddy, soap, shampoo, toothbrush/toothpaste, TV.